Report: Trans Am Bike Race – Part 4

 Jesse and I crossed it together.
 Mike Hall and Ed Pickup were waiting at the monument with beer.
-I had won the women’s category and tied fourth place overall.
+I had won the women’s category and tied for fourth place overall.
 I think I drank a beer, but I hardly tasted it.
 All I could think was, “I am going to sleep like I have never slept before.”

 This story was prepared for Apidura by Juliana Buhring.
-Juliana holds the first Guiness World Record for Fastest Woman to Circumnavigate the World by Bicycle.
+Juliana holds the first Guinness World Record for Fastest Woman to Circumnavigate the World by Bicycle.
 She is a bestselling author, children’s rights activist and endurance athlete.
 You can follow her blog at http://julianabuhring.com/blog.
 Photo is courtesy of Eddie Clark Media and Inspired to Ride.